 06 of 09

 Char Sui is the classic Chinese Barbecue Sauce.
-Perfect on ribs, this one has none of the typical ingredients but is sticky with a touch of sweet and a lot of flavor.
+Perfect on ribs, this one has none of the typical ingredients but is sticky with a touch of sweet and a lot of flavors.
 This sauce can be used on practically anything.
 Keep the temperatures low and let this sauce cook into perfection.

 07 of 09